Gürgentepe: Population

-Gürgentepe is a small city with a modest population.
-Like many smaller cities in Turkey, it has experienced out-migration, especially among younger residents seeking work in larger cities such as Istanbul or in the bigger cities in the province of Ordu like Ünye Fatsa or Altinordu or Immigranting to Austria.
-Despite this, many families maintain connections to the village, particularly during the hazelnut harvest season.
+The district covers an area of 213 square kilometers and has a population density of 66 people per square kilometer.
+Like many smaller districts in Turkey, it has experienced out-migration, especially among younger residents seeking work in larger cities such as Istanbul or in larger urban centers within the province of Ordu, including Ünye, Fatsa, and Altınordu, as well as through international migration.
+Despite this, many families maintain strong connections to the district, particularly during the hazelnut harvest season.